psi4/psi4/doc/sphinxman/source/erd.rst

    throw an error if you try to execute that class of computation.
 But there may be more, so use with caution.

+.. warning:: erd seems to be having some problems with Intel 2018 compilers. presently disabled in conda package.

 Installation
 ~~~~~~~~~~~~